 - Carry additional water for your car’s radiator.
 California’s deserts are usually mountainous, and your car may have to rise from near sea level to over 8,000′ within a few tens of miles.
 This can really stress the cooling system on older cars, so be prepared to take it easy and watch the radiator temperature and coolant levels.
 Some highways and roads have water tanks at strategic places next to the road for this, but don’t count on it.

 - Your car should be in good condition, reliable, and physically fairly robust.
-You don’t need any special sort of car in the desert unless you’re going off-road or along some of the worst tracks away from civilization, but you do want to have a car that isn’t going to break down, and that has enough clearance and traction to cope with the smaller dirt roads if you’re leaving the freeways and highways.
+You don’t need any special sort of car in the desert unless you’re going off-road or along some of the worst tracks away from the main roads, but you do want to have a car that isn’t going to break down, and that has enough clearance and traction to cope with the smaller dirt roads if you’re leaving the freeways and highways.
 Don’t attempt to leave the freeways or major highways and roads with a stretch limo, a large RV, or a low-rider, for example.

 - Try to have a car with air conditioning.
 Having said this, don’t overwork your car if it’s small or under-powered by using the air conditioning all the time — turn it off while going up steep or long hills, for example.

 - When you’re off the freeways and major highways, fill up with gas and water whenever you can — don’t just assume the next gas station will be open or that the next settlement even has one.
 You can never have too much gas or water in the desert.

 - California’s deserts actually get quite cold at night; in winter the temperatures can go below freezing.
 Always carry enough clothing or blankets to keep warm in these conditions (you’d be surprised at the number of tourists who don’t realize this and who end up complaining about the cold nights even during summer!).